-The leaves might have disappeared from the trees, but the weather is perfect for a nature hike.
+The leaves might have disappeared from the trees, but the weather is perfect for a nature hike in northern Wisconsin right now.
 The oncoming winter gives woodland animals an appetite, making them more active during daylight hours.
-And, the absence of leaves makes it much easier to spot wildlife in the forest.
-So, lace up your hiking boots and enjoy these two beautiful nature trails.
+And, the absence of leaves makes it much easier to spot wildlife in the Northwoods’ forests.
+So, lace up your hiking boots and enjoy these two beautiful nature trails in Oneida County.